Almond Oil in Skin Care

 Linoleic acid, also present in almond oil, is anti-inflammatory and hydrating.
 It is a beneficial compound for many face moisturizers.

-As it contains a high concentration of antioxidant compounds like vitamin E, almond oil can be used in products that eliminate various kinds of bacteria.
+It contains a high concentration of antioxidant compounds like vitamin E, and can be used in products that eliminate various kinds of bacteria.

 Side effects